By: Robert Avsec, Executive Fire Officer

 RPA: Given the state of quarterbacking in the NFL, I believe that if your wife could throw the fade route, read disguised coverages in the secondary, and run an effective 2-minute drill, she’d have teams lining up at the front door.
 I believe that because the teams in the NFL, like those in any professional sport, only care about whether a person can meet the requirements of the job description.
 A job specific job description.
 A cornerback is not expected to do the job of an offensive tackle and vice versa.

-Take a trip down to your local recreational facility these days and watch young boys and girls playing together on the same teams, e.g., baseball, soccer, basketball, and I think what you’ll see is acceptance and teamwork and camaraderie at work “in spades.”
+Take a trip down to your local recreational facility these days and watch young boys and girls playing together on the same teams, e.g., baseball, soccer, basketball (click this link now), and I think what you’ll see is acceptance and teamwork and camaraderie at work “in spades.”
 It’s not until adolescence sets in, and society has had a chance to “imprint” those same boys and girls with their “proper roles” in life that many of them get the idea of what they can or can’t be in life.

 WK: In fact is that not selfish and self-centered personal behavior that would expect such a change?
 That does not sound like the person willing to risk their life for someone else.
 Matter of fact the person that expects and wants these considerations is more likely to be a non-team player.
 Selflessness is one of the most enduring qualities of the fire service.
 The person that does not overreact to the ridicule and does not feel embarrassed, threatened or coerced is truly a strong person.